Trump says he hopes U.S. not going to war with Iran

 U.S. House Speaker Nancy Pelosi on Thursday welcomed what she called Trump’s lack of “appetite” for military conflict with Tehran.

-Reporting by Steve Holland; Writing by Susan Heavey; Editing by Doina Chiacu and Richard Chang
+Reporting by Steve Holland; Writing by Susan Heavey; Editing by Richard Chang and Cynthia Osterman